tkim-snu/GLACNet/README.md

 # GLACNet

-This repository is the implementation of [GLocal Attention Cascading Network](https://arxiv.org/abs/1805.10973) for the [Visual Storytelling Challenge](http://www.visionandlanguage.net/workshop2018) as a team SnuBiVtt.
+This repository is the implementation of [GLAC Net: GLocal Attention Cascading Network](https://arxiv.org/abs/1805.10973) for the [Visual Storytelling Challenge](http://www.visionandlanguage.net/workshop2018) as a team SnuBiVtt.
+Our model got the highest score in the human evaluation of the challenge.

 ![Architecture of GLocal Attention Cascading Network](misc/architecture.jpg)